michel57/Fibonacci-Heap-Implementation/README.md

 Fibonacci-Heap-Implementation
 =============================

-Effective Fibonacci Heap implementation in C++
+Fibonacci Heap implementation in C++

+The Fibonacci Heap is a heap data structure consisting of a collection of trees.

+There seems to be no implementation trouble.
+If you found any, please feel free to contact me w/ details.